 Initially, all such addictions require medically assisted treatment (MAT) to help users detox and deal with withdrawal symptoms, cravings, and initial medication management.
-Once this challenging initial phase is completed successfully, inpatient programs in clinical settings are required to ensure continuous supervision and support by medical professionals.
-These inpatient programs typically don’t last long but may extend to cater to each patient’s needs.
+Once this challenging initial phase is completed successfully, PHP is required to ensure increased supervision and support by medical professionals.
+These intensive programs typically don’t last long but may extend to cater to each patient’s needs.

 This initial stage – the detox process – is something we’ll explore in-depth in the next section.

-After a successful detox and inpatient program completion, NIDA identifies the following 5 prescription drug programs and therapies, each representing a consequent stage on the road to recovery.
+After a successful detox and PHP completion, NIDA identifies the following 5 prescription drug programs and therapies, each representing a consequent stage on the road to recovery.

 Outpatient treatment programs

-After successful residential programs, patients may progress to the next stage – Palm Beach prescription drugs addiction treatment outpatient programs.
+After a successful detox period and PHP, patients may progress to the next stage – Palm Beach prescription drugs addiction treatment outpatient programs.
 Such programs vary in intensity, with the two primary types being Intensive Outpatient Programs (IOPs) and Outpatient Programs (OPs).
 Notably, Florida prescription drugs addiction treatment centers may also offer Florida model programs, which are combinations of Inpatient and IOP programs.
-The intensity of each such program will determine supervision, support, and counseling levels – with the most intensive offering comparable support to residential programs.
-In contrast, the least intensive ones may be limited to just drug education.
+The intensity of each such program will determine supervision, support, and counseling levels – from heightened supervision to just drug education.

 Individualized drug counseling